aguin467/Website/README.md

 # webPack 🕸<sup>
 <b><i>This assumes you are using GNU/Linux

 <b><i>This also assumes you have vscode and nodejs installed

+🚧<b><i>This is still a work in progress🚧

 ------------------------------------------------------------------------------------------------------------------------------------------

-- Open up vscode in the terminal
+- Open up vscode in the terminal 🖥

 ```
 code .